SAP/open-ux-tools/packages/ui5-application-inquirer/README.md

 # @sap-ux/ui5-application-inquirer

-Provides Inquirer based prompting to allow input and validation of data required to generate a UI5 library
+Provides Inquirer based prompting to allow input and validation of data required to generate a UI5 application

 ## Installation
 Npm